 Creating a winter garden full of colourful plants is easier than you think.
 And there nothing quite like admiring your beautiful garden, tucked up warm inside!

 Some of our selection look fantastic all year round, while others bloom as winter turns to spring creating interest as the weather starts to warm.

-Thankfully all of our winter garden plants are easy to plant and maintain.
+Thankfully all of our best winter garden plants are easy to plant and maintain.
 You could even plant some of these in pots for a mini winter garden by your front door!
 Here are our top 20 best winter garden plants picks.

 As a superb winter flower, Forget-me-nots or Myosotis Sylvatica truly come alive in early spring, making them the ideal companion to spring bulbs.
 Traditionally blue, forget-me-nots are also available in pink and white.